-Your financial aid is only available to be used during the academic year (August through May, excluding summer and winter session).
+Financial aid is only available during the academic year (August through May, excluding summer and winter session).

-You may still take classes during the summer or winter, but financial aid will not be provided.
+Students may choose to take classes during the summer or winter, but financial aid is not available.
 Students will need to make arrangements to fund summer or winter enrollment at their own expense.

 Can I pay my bill in monthly installments?

-The Cornell Installment Plan (CIP), also known as the Full-Service Payment Plan, administered by Blackboard/Cashnet, enables students and their families to make monthly installments to cover each semester’s tuition and expenses.
+The Cornell Installment Plan (CIP), also known as the Full-Service Payment Plan, administered by Cashnet, enables students and their families to make monthly installments to cover each semester’s tuition and expenses.

 You must self-enroll each academic year.
 Enrollment must be completed electronically by visiting the Cornell Bursar's Cornell Installment Plan page.